standsleeping/design-kit/docs/reference/visual-language.md

 ### Container owns inset, children own flow

 Both inset and rhythm belong to the container. `padding` owns the inset (square, all four sides). `gap` owns the rhythm between siblings.
-Children own neither — they have square or zero padding and contribute only their content.
+Children own neither.
+They have square or zero padding and contribute only their content.

 ```css
 /* Container owns both inset and rhythm */